DorianFerguson/DorianFerguson/README.md

 ### What's up! 👋

 My name is Dorian Ferguson!
 I'm just a man interested in learning how computers operate and communicate.
 Developing some cool code is always the goal.
-Currently i'm studying cloud enegineering (AWS) and Python!
+Currently I'm studying cloud enegineering (AWS,Docker,Teraform) and Python!

 Find out more about me & feel free to connect with me here: